uva-cs3140-sp24/uva-cs3140-sp24.github.io/syllabus.md

 ### Midterms

-There will be two non-cumulative midterms during the course.
+There will be one midterms during the course.

-* Midterm 1: Tuesday, September 26, 2023, in-class
+* Midterm Exam: Tuesday, October 17, 2023, in-class
-    * Covers all material from start of class up to and including September 19
+    * Covers all material from start of class up to and including October 10
-* Midterm 2: Thursday, November 2, 2023, in-class
-    * Covers all material from September 29 up to and including October 31

 If you know you will be absent for an exam, you must let your professor know with at least **1-week's notice**.